KentoNishi/BlankSort-Prototypes/README.md

 * Figure 1.3
 	* The contexts for each target word are generated.
 * Figure 1.4
 	* Similarity scores are computed for each target word and context word using word vectors.
-Word vectors are imported from Facebook's pretrained FastText model.
 * Figure 1.5
 	* The similarity scores are averaged for each target word, and the words are sorted by their scores in ascending order.
 * Figure 1.6